Documentation

 1. Set up CRM fields

-Review Settings -> CRM so your stages, sources, and customer groups match your process.
+Review Configure CRM settings so your stages, sources, and customer groups match your process.

 2. Add or import customers